Code360In/katacoda-1/linux1/lesson2.md

 From the above picture, we have a couple of basics to understand.
 - The $ (**_prompt_**) is there to tell you the terminal is ready to accept a command.
-- Output will directly show in the terminal after executed commands.
+- Output will directly show on the next line after executed commands.

 <br/>